Queen's Grant High School: History

+Academics

+At Queen's Grant, the academic day begins at 7:50 a.m. and ends at 2:40 p.m..
+A standard schedule consists of six class periods called "blocks".
+Each block lasts exactly one hour.

+Non-AP classes at Queen's Grant do not follow the same curriculum as Charlotte-Mecklenburg Schools, however, material is often similar in order to meet North Carolina's education standards.
+Each student must have a minimum of 22 credits in order to graduate.

+Dual enrollment is offered by Queen's Grant through Central Piedmont Community College.
+Only juniors and seniors are allowed to participate in dual enrollment.
+All students, regardless of grade, are allowed to take North Carolina Virtual Public School classes on-site.

 Student life

+Transportation

 Students provide their own transportation to and from Queen's Grant.
 If students bring their own vehicles, parking on campus is free.
 Most trips and extracurricular activities also involve individual transportation.

+Learning

-The school day lasts just under 7 hours for most students.
+The school day lasts just under seven hours for most students.
 Queen's Grant utilizes multiple online platforms for work and grade management, including Schoology and PowerSchool.
 Students are provided with Google Workspace accounts.

+Lunch

 Queen's Grant offers catered lunch Monday through Friday.
 Regularly sold are Chick-Fil-A sandwiches and Harris Teeter sub sandwiches, accompanied by chips and drinks.
 Students have the option of eating at the school's outdoor dining area or inside classrooms.
 The school is not a member of the Federal Free and Reduced Lunch Program.

+Clubs

 Queen's Grant has clubs in Student Council, Debate, Spanish Honor Society, International Thespian Society, Beta, Art, YCI, Gender and Sexuality Alliance, Latin, Junior Classical League, Drama, Jazz Band, Medical Careers, and National Honor Society.